hkatomed/Katoetal2022/README.md

 # Katoetal2022

 This study can be reproduced with the files listed bellow.
 Note: Before running the code, public datasets must be stored according to the texts in the files and the directories must be adjusted appropriately for the environment.
+Note: the Fortran code for HBA calculation from NuPoP (ver.
+1.20.0) was adapted for this study.
+A newer version of NuPoP (ver.
+2.4.0, https://doi.org/doi:10.18129/B9.bioc.NuPoP) is available for duration hidden Markov model–based predictions, which were not conducted in this study.
 01_prep_H3Q85C.sh
 02_prep_H3Q85C.R
 03_prep_matched_nuc.R